taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisgetancestors"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[getAncestors](#tapspacecomponentsbasisgetancestors)()

-Affine ancestors, ordered from the immediate parent to the farthest ancestor, the immediate parent first.
+Get an array of affine ancestors of this node, ordered from the immediate parent to the farthest ancestor, the immediate parent first.
+The list of ancestors includes a space and a viewport, given that the node is placed in a space.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>